unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 So in this blue board version, only the vehicle CAN is able to wake the STM32 from sleep/stop state.<BR>
 I think this is reasonable as the watchdog is also only reset by certain messages coming from the vehicle.</S>

-Finally got EXTI working directly with the CAN Rx pins.<BR>
+Managed to get EXTI working directly with the CAN Rx pins.<BR>
 In <I><B>stm32f1xx_it.c</B></I>, needed to explicitly add each GPIO Pin into the IRQ Handlers.<BR>
 For CAN1 Rx (PA11): in <B>EXTI15_10_IRQHandler()</B> added <B>GPIO_PIN_11</B>.<BR>
 For CAN2 Rx (PB5):  in <B>EXTI9_5_IRQHandler()</B> added <B>GPIO_PIN_5</B>.